 The Corporate-Spokesperson Era: 1980s–2000s

 Post-Watergate, the role of the senior executive as public representative became institutionalized.
-Corporate communications emerged as a formal discipline.
-Media training expanded beyond delivery coaching into message architecture — the what to say, not just the how.
+Media training expanded beyond delivery coaching into message architecture — not just how to say it, but what to say.

 The Digital and Social Layer: 2000s–2020s

 Social media accelerated the quotability cycle.
 A single phrase pulled from an interview could circulate independently of its context.
 The hostile-question taxonomy expanded.
-Crisis preparation became a standard component of executive readiness rather than an emergency measure.
+Crisis preparation became a standard component of executive readiness.

 The Current Period: 2020s to 2026